bingsen0806/OnTheWay.social/README.md

-# Entire Codebase for BuddyNUS
+# Entire Codebase for OnTheWay

 Main project directory contains frontend code. /backend folder is a git submodule to backend code repository.